MicrosoftDocs/microsoft-365-docs-pr.sv-SE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Format

-tio siffror utan blanksteg och avgränsare
+10 siffror utan blanksteg och avgränsare

 ### <a name="pattern"></a>Mönster

-tio siffror
+10 siffror

 ### <a name="checksum"></a>Kontrollsumma